 - Research and frame issues.

 I help clients explore how they might use all their capitals – financial, human, intellectual, and social – to make a difference.
-Those capitals can be deployed through an ever-evolving box of philanthropic tools.
-I have experience with the pros and cons of community foundations, donor-advised funds, giving circles, private foundations, supporting organizations, awards and scholarships, grassroots grantmaking programs, and some gift planning instruments.
+Those capitals can be deployed through an ever-evolving box of philanthropic vehicle and tools.
+I have experience with the pros and cons of community foundations, donor-advised funds, giving circles, private foundations, supporting organizations, awards and scholarships, collaboratives, participatory grantmaking programs, some gift planning instruments. and more.

 I use a variety of design and planning tools to help clients develop, test, implement, and engage others in roadmaps for success.
 Example projects have included: